Why Your Brain Creates Obstacles to Your Own Goals

 - Pushes change

-The survival system often responds faster and louder.
-That’s why resistance feels automatic.
+The survival system usually reacts first and with more intensity.
+That’s why resistance often feels automatic.

-It’s not that the goal is wrong or that you’re lacking discipline — it’s simply that the faster, older system is designed to react first, especially when something involves uncertainty or effort.
+It doesn’t mean the goal is wrong or that you lack discipline — it simply means the older, faster system is designed to respond first, especially when something involves uncertainty or effort.

-So before the growth system even fully “steps in,” the survival system is already raising concerns about cost, risk, and energy.
+So before the growth system has fully engaged, the survival system is already questioning the cost, risk, and energy required.

-That mismatch in timing is often what creates the feeling of friction — the sense that part of you wants change, while another part immediately pushes back in the form of hesitation, avoidance, or those familiar obstacles to goals.
+That difference in timing is often what creates friction — the feeling that one part of you wants change while another part immediately pushes back through hesitation, avoidance, or those familiar obstacles to goals.

 Why Motivation Doesn’t Fix This Problem

-Motivation is often misunderstood as the solution to resistance.
+Motivation is often treated as the answer to resistance.

 But motivation is: